Piddewitt/Hansmanns_Loderunner/README.md

 # Hansmanns Loderunner
-Modified Loderunner Game with some of new features to experiment with.
+Modified Loderunner Game with some new features to experiment with.
 ## Directory location
 - **dox**
 - **npp**